-The jurisdiction follows the citizen participation plan to include citizens, City departments, non-profits, and other public and private entities to contribute in the development of the Plan.
+The jurisdiction follows the citizen participation plan process to include citizens, City departments, nonprofits, and other public and private entities to contribute in the development of the Plan.
 The CDBG Citizens Advisory Committee and the Grants and Community Development Department staff are involved in the decision-making for funds allocation.
-Citizens have the opportunity to provide input and to become informed throughout the planning process by participating in public hearings and public review and comment period, all advertised in local newspaper and City website.
+Citizens have the opportunity to provide input and to become informed throughout the planning process by participating in public hearings and public review and comment period, all advertised in local newspaper and City website and social media platforms.